Skip to content

 import ZheJiangCity from '../public/ZheJiangCity.json'

-// Specify the chart's configuration items and data
+// Specify chart configuration options and data

 const instance = new AUTO.ThreeAuto(undefined, {